Reese Taylor: Kansas City Chiefs

 After going unselected in the 2023 NFL draft, Taylor was signed by the Kansas City Chiefs as an undrafted free agent.
-He played 65 snaps across all three of the Chiefs' offseason games, recording six tackles and a quarterback hit.
+He played 65 snaps across all three of the Chiefs' preseason games, recording six tackles and a quarterback hit.
 He was waived during the final roster cuts, but was signed to the Chiefs' practice squad the day after.
 The next day, he was released by the Chiefs.

 Denver Broncos

 On November 8, 2023, Taylor was signed to the Denver Broncos' practice squad.
 He signed a reserve/futures contract on January 8, 2024.
 On August 27, 2024, Taylor was waived by the Broncos.
 The next day, he was re-signed to the practice squad.
 He signed another reserve/future contract on January 13, 2025.

 On August 26, 2025, Taylor was waived by the Broncos.
 The next day, he was re-signed to the practice squad.
-On November 15, Taylor was promoted to the active roster.
+On November 15, Taylor was promoted to the active roster for the first time in his career.

+On August 30, 2026, Taylor was waived by the Broncos during final roster cuts.

+Miami Dolphins

+On August 31, 2026, Taylor was claimed off waivers by the Miami Dolphins.